 Recommended: Battery operated nighlight

-38. Packing cubes
+38. Packing Cubes

 Packing cubes are fabulous for cruises.
 Consider getting at least 2 sets with different sizes, and color code to keep better organized.

-Extras to Pack for Your Cruise
+Extra Items to Pack for Your Cruise

 Many cruise lines allow you to bring 1 bottle of wine per adult, without charge.
 You can place them in your carry on luggage.
 Please check your cruise line policy before you go.